openmole/miniclust/README.md

 # MiniClust

 MiniClust is a lightweight multiuser batch computing system, composed of workers coordinated via a central vanilla minio server.
-It allows distribution bash commands on a set of machines.
+It allows destribution of bash command execution on a potentially large set of machines.

 One or several workers pull jobs described in JSON files from the Minio server, and coordinate by writing files on the server.